 Drug information provided by: IBM Micromedex

 It is very important that your doctor check your or your child's progress at regular visits to see if the medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Birth control pills containing estrogen may not work properly if you take them with topiramate.
 To keep from getting pregnant, use an additional form of birth control (eg, condoms, spermicide) together with your birth control pill.
 If you have any questions about this, check with your doctor or pharmacist.

 This medicine may cause vision changes, clumsiness or unsteadiness, dizziness, drowsiness, or trouble with thinking or speaking.
-Make sure you know how you react to this medicine before you drive, use machines, climb in high places, swim, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.
+Make sure you know how you or your child react to this medicine before you drive, use machines, climb in high places, swim, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.

 Check with your doctor immediately if you or your child have changes in vision or pain around the eyes during and after treatment with this medicine.
 Your doctor may want your eyes to be checked by an ophthalmologist (eye doctor).

 This medicine may make you sweat less which will cause your body temperature to increase.
 Use extra care not to become overheated during exercise or hot weather with this medicine.
 Overheating may result in heat stroke and hot baths or saunas may make you dizzy or feel faint.